LaunchCodeEducation/data-analysis/src/chapters/lists/studio.rst

 Submitting Your Work
 ---------------------

-You should have two replits, one for *String Modification* and one for *List and String Conversions*.
-Submit the links to your replits in your Canvas account for credit.
+You should have **two** repls when finished with the studio.
+Copy the URLs to your repls, separating each URL with a semi-colon and paste them into the submission box in Canvas for **Studio: Strings and Lists** and click *Submit*.

 If you did Part 3, submit that through Canvas as well.